microverseinc/ror-social-scaffold/README.md

 # Scaffold for social media app with Ruby on Rails

-> This repo includes intial code for social media app with basic styling.
-Its purpose is to be a starting point for Microverse students.
+> This repo includes Milestone 2 code for social media app with basic styling.
+In this Milestone, we added Friendship feature to the social media app.

 ## Built With